 University, FAUW reach faculty salary settlement

-The University of Waterloo and the Faculty Association of the University of Waterloo (FAUW) are delighted to announce that the University and FAUW have reached an agreement for faculty salaries starting May 1, 2021.
+The University of Waterloo is delighted to announce that the University and the Faculty Association of the University of Waterloo (FAUW) have reached an agreement for faculty salaries starting May 1, 2018.

 Other terms of the agreement include:

 - An across-the-board adjustment of $850 per faculty member applied to base salaries effective May 1, 2018, following the scale increase.